lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

    *  `KeyGen() -> (pk, sk)`: A probabilistic key generation algorithm, which generates a public key `pk` and a secret key `sk`.

+  * `KeyGen(seed) -> (pk, sk)`: A deterministic key generation algorithm which generates a public key pk and a secret key sk from a seed.

    *  `Encap(pk) -> (ss, ct)`: A probabilistic encapsulation algorithm,
       which takes as input a public key `pk` and outputs a ciphertext `ct`